ste163/couchdb-docker/README.md

 ### Database management (GUI)

 To interact with the CouchDB server and database GUI while running the container, go to: `http://localhost:5984/_utils/`.

-## Connecting to the host from another device

-### Allowing on the firewall

-(TODO: instructions once I get it figured out for Fedora Linux)